csev/wa4e/tools/cookies/README.md

 I have written this application two ways in the same folder:

 * As a single PHP file using the "Dr. Chuck" MVC pattern
-* As a Silex Applicatjn with nice URL routing and Twi templating
+* As a Silex Application with nice URL routing and Twi templating (PHP > 7.1)

-As a default, we run the silex version of the code.
+As a default, we run the non-Silex version of the code.

-If you want to run the "old school" version rename the `.htaccess` file
+If you want to run the Silex version copy the `.htaccess` file

-    mv .htaccess .htaccess-save
+    cp .htaccess-silex .htaccess

 You can check which version is running by looking for a comment
 like: